ElectroBlocks/docs/docs/blink.md

 ## Review

 - What is an led?
-- What is the first block that gets executed?
+- What is the first block that gets executed in the loop block?
 - What does the delay block do?
-- Why build
+- What is a breadboard?